kaievns/the-log/posts/lead/the-estimations-trap.md

 estimations.
 And the more complex the task is, the bigger the gap.
 The work therefore, on average, will _always_ take longer than estimated.

-Yes, because the math says so.
+Because the math says so.

 ## Accuracy and precision